Gynecomastia in teenagers is the enlargement of the male breasts during puberty. The cause is usually a hormone imbalance.

 What Is the Best Approach to Treating Gynecomastia in Puberty?

 Gynecomastia surgery should be performed two years after initial gynecomastia symptoms start to develop.
 In most adolescent males, surgical correction should lead to immediate improvement.
-An effective and reliable surgical procedure to treat gynecomastia during puberty consists of gynecomastia gland excision with liposuction.
+An effective and reliable surgical procedure to treat gynecomastia during puberty consists of excess breast tissue excision and liposuction.
 This procedure removes glandular tissue and excess fatty tissue for a permanent solution to gynecomastia in teenagers.
-The young, elastic, pliable skin quickly contracts back to the muscle after the gland is removed.
+Patients’ young, elastic, pliable skin quickly contracts back to the muscle after the gland is removed.

 However, this ability decreases with age, so it is wise to correct gynecomastia in puberty as soon as possible.
 Removing the glandular tissue is a permanent solution for male gynecomastia unless the area is stimulated to grow again.